-Most people visit Indonesia’s Flores Island to go to Komodo and see the Komodo Dragons, but if you can swing time longer than a long weekend getaway, Maumere on the eastern side of the island is definitely another spot worth checking out.
+Most people visit Indonesia’s Flores Island to go to Komodo and see the Komodo Dragons, but if you can spare more time beyond a long weekend getaway, Maumere on the eastern side of the island is definitely another spot worth checking out.
 Prep your cameras, here’s why you need to visit Maumere:

 The brilliantly coloured Kelimutu Crater Lakes

 You can fly into Ende to get to the lakes, but Maumere also has an airport, and may be a viable option if you want to head to Sikka Village or other arts of Maumere first – check on Skyscanner how to fly into Maumere.